French expedition to Sardinia: Aftermath

 The final act of the campaign came three months after both Truguet and Cesari had withdrawn.
 Truguet's garrison remained on the islands of San Pietro and Sant'Antioco on the western side of Sardinia until 25 May.
 That month, a Spanish fleet of 23 ships under Admiral Juan de Lángara sailed from Cartagena, and arrived off the islands.
 The Spanish had gone to war with France in March 1793, and against such an overwhelming force the entire garrison surrendered.
-Of the frigates, Helène, was captured in an attempt to escape the Spanish blockade, while Richmond was set on fire and scuttled by the crew to prevent its capture.
+Of the frigates, Hélène, was captured in an attempt to escape the Spanish blockade, while Richmond was set on fire and scuttled by the crew to prevent its capture.

 Although the operation had ended in complete failure it had a number of repercussions.
 On Sardinia the robust defence of the island encouraged the Stamenti to seek concessions from the distant central government in Turin, following an open invitation from Victor Amadeus.
 A list of demands for greater autonomy by the Sardinian Stamenti was presented to the king by a deputation from the island, but shortly afterwards a flat refusal of all points was proclaimed by both the king and the Viceroy Carlo Balbiano.
 The Sardinian people were furious and civil unrest spread throughout the island.
 In April 1794 the viceroy arrested two leaders of the growing insurrection, causing a riot in which the Castle of San Michele was stormed and the prisoners released.
 In the aftermath Victor Amadeus was forced to make concessions to the Sardinians, although violence continued until 1796.
 Two years later the new king Charles Emmanuel IV, was forced to flee to the island following the outbreak of the War of the Second Coalition.